genesiscommunitysuccess/docs/docs/01_getting-started/10_web-training/02_web-training-day2.md

 ```

 :::info form style
-We're just showing the relevant code for the functionality we're building, with an example of customization.
+We're just showing the relevant code for the functionality we're building, with an example of customisation.
 Feel free to surround the elements with `div` or use any other resource to make your form look better.
 For that, you will only need some css styling knowledge.
 :::

 Then, define the variables that will hold the values that are entered.